We are searching for

 Please wait.
 This should take only a few seconds.

-What is a Window Sticker and What Information is On It?
+What Is a Window Sticker and What Information Is On It?

-What is a Window Sticker and What Information is On It?
+What Is a Window Sticker and What Information Is On It?

 Let's take a look at the origin of window stickers, what information they contain, and how that information can help you before finalizing a vehicle purchase.

-What Is A Car Window Sticker?
+What Is A Window Sticker On a Car?

 Car window stickers are large, generally colorful labels put on vehicles that are for sale.
 These stickers are placed there by a car dealership and contain various pieces of information pertaining to the vehicle.
 The stickers are also referred to as "Monroney stickers", named for the U.S. senator who helped craft the law that created them.